-To explain the usage of the "Question Pronoun" as the Relative Pronoun in a Relative Sentence,
+To explain the usage of the "Question Pronoun" as the Relative Pronoun in a Relative Sentence, where again the verb falls in the last place in that sentence.

-Module III: Wenn- Sätze
+Module III: Wenn-Sätze

 Equivalent to the conditional "If-" sentence in English.
 Explain that the verb comes at the end of the sentence.